Credits and costs

 Official transcripts from each institution attended, regardless of the number of credits or semesters completed.
 Transcripts not in English must be accompanied by a certified translation.
 Penn State alumni do not need to request transcripts for credits earned at Penn State, but must list Penn State as part of your academic history.
 If you are admitted, you will be asked to send an additional official transcript.
 You will receive instructions at that time.

-GPA and Test Scores — Official GRE test scores will be considered if submitted, but are not required.
-GRE scores can be submitted using Penn State's Institutional Code — 2660.
+GPA and Test Scores — GRE test scores are not required and will not be accepted as part of your application.
 Successful applicants are expected to have an overall GPA of 3.00 (on a 4.00 scale) or higher for their undergraduate study (and/or graduate-level studies).
 However, accomplishments demonstrated through work experience and recommendation letters from an applicant's academic adviser or employer will also play an important role in the admission decision.
-A minimum of 2 years of relevant work experience is recommended.
+A minimum of 2 years of relevant work experience, related security certifications, or completion of the introductory course pathway is recommended.

 English Proficiency — The language of instruction at Penn State is English.
 With some exceptions, international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School's "Requirements for Graduate Admission" page.
 Visit the TOEFL website for testing information.
 Penn State's institutional code is 2660.